 - Consider taking action to deal with criminal and civil liability related to tobacco harms, including compensation where appropriate; and

 - Take other action aimed at reducing tobacco use and exposure to tobacco smoke.

 Progress in Protecting the Public Health

-- Since 2005, more than 30 countries have enacted or implemented strong smoke-free legislation across the globe, including Australia and Canada.
+- Since 2005, more than 40 countries have enacted or implemented strong smoke-free legislation across the globe, including all subnational jurisdictions in Australia and Canada.

 Role of Civil Society